akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-**The Queen’s Men**
+**All the King’s Men**

 The captain of the guard arrived with a dozen men.
-The forester’s report had reached the castle, and the Queen had dispatched them at once.
+The forester’s report had reached the castle, and the captain had been dispatched at once.

 The captain dismounted.
 “Sir Guy de Montfort, you are under arrest by order of the Queen.”